-The Keeper of the Dream Award celebrates and recognizes the heroism of many young people who will have the amazing responsibility of safeguarding our freedom while ensuring equal rights and opportunities for others.
-Greater Memphis Area students in grades 6 – 12 who have demonstrated acts of compassion, leadership, commitment and service are self-nominated or encouraged by educators and community leaders to apply.
-The recipients will be presented the Keeper of the Dream Award at the Freedom Award Student Forum on Thursday, October 14, 2021.
+The Keeper of the Dream Award celebrates and recognizes the heroism of many young people who have the amazing responsibility of safeguarding our freedom while ensuring equal rights and opportunities for others.
+Greater Memphis Area students in grades 6 – 12 who have demonstrated acts of compassion, leadership, commitment, and service are self-nominated or encouraged by educators and community leaders to apply.
+The recipients are presented the Keeper of the Dream Award at the Freedom Award Student Forum on Thursday, October 14, 2021.

 Due to the pandemic, the award was not presented in 2020.
 The 2019 award winners are Mia Adkins, Brooklyn Johnson, Marissa Pittman and siblings Risha and Krishnav Manga.
 These students serve by addressing key issues including resource and agency gaps, safe water access, political activism, and education equity and inclusion to provide support, leadership and empowerment to their peers and the community.